 6.1.1.
-Controlling the crane speed with the controller XSDrive reduce the speed, push button $\Theta$ once.
+Controlling the crane speed with the controller XSDrive

+At startup, the system by default is set to full speed.
+To reduce the speed, push button once.
 The low speed LED will light continuously.
 By pushing the button again, the crane returns to full speed and the LED goes out.